 A career as a court reporter is not for everybody.
 However, it is one of the most fulfilling professions for those who have excellent listening skills.
 It is also a dream career for those who want to play a role in ensuring the accuracy of legal records.
 Knowing that you are helping those who are hearing impaired also gives you a sense of fulfillment.

-The pay as a court reporter is decent and government data projects a good employment outlook for court reporters in the next few years—two good reasons to strive to become a court reporter.
 Those who have a keen interest in legal proceedings may also get to work in a court setting without having to go through the same lengthy education as lawyers.

 Court Reporter Work Environment